vortex314/hoverboard/README.md

 ## troubleshooting

-With CONTROL_PPM you need to set PPM_NUM_CHANNELS in config.h to hose of your PPM trancmitter (like 10 for example).
+With CONTROL_PPM you need to set PPM_NUM_CHANNELS in config.h to those of your PPM trancmitter (like 10 for example).

 read the comments in my youtube videos: https://www.youtube.com/playlist?list=PLa9VLvJBLbTMmpslED2FMClIBv5URBMIa